Ever thought about using avocado oil for hair moisture? It’s true, avocado oil is the hair secret I’ve been keeping from you.

 It can penetrate the hair shaft

-The first and foremost thing I looked for is an oil that could penetrate the hair shaft.
+Avocado oil is one of the holy grail oils that penetrate the hair shaft.
 Many oils just sit on top of your hair, never actually getting up in there and moisturising it from the inside out.

 That’s OK if you’re looking for an oil to seal in moisture, but I was looking for one to moisturize as well and this is a great avocado oil benefit.

-Avocado oil is light enough seep into your hair follicle and so all the vitamins and benefits penetrate deeply into your hair for long-lasting nourishment.
+Avocado oil is light enough seep into your hair follicle and so all the vitamins penetrate deeply into your hair for long-lasting nourishment.

 It is rich in Vitamin E

 Some of the main avocado benefits for hair is the high vitamin content of the oil.
 Avocado oil is rich in vitamin E which promotes hair growth and is also a good antioxidant.
 This means while growing your hair, you’re getting rid of toxins from your diet and environment that may be affecting your hair, stunting its growth and luster.
-Vitamin E also helps to lessen the effects of the sun’s harmful rays on your tresses
+Vitamin E also helps to lessen the effects of the sun’s harmful rays on your tresses.

 It is light and non-greasy